pmogollons/validated-method/README.md

 1. Get the return value of the stub by default, to take advantage of [consistent ID generation](#id-generation-and-returnstubvalue).
 This way you can implement a custom insert method with optimistic UI.
 1. Install Method extensions via mixins.
+1. Add cache to your methods to reduce stress on the server

 See extensive code samples in the [Todos example app](https://github.com/meteor/todos).